Brunomm/entity-base/docs/entity_base-documentation.md

-# 📘 RecordBase Documentation
+# 📘 EntityBase Documentation

-The `RecordBase` class is a lightweight, immutable, schema-driven entity base for frontend applications.
+The `EntityBase` class is a lightweight, immutable, schema-driven entity base for frontend applications.
 It standardizes how data is modeled, supports deep relationships (`hasMany`, `belongsTo`), provides validation, serialization for APIs, and guarantees consistency across objects.

 ---